Marco Ajmone Marsan was born in Torino on May 25, 1951.

 Marco Ajmone Marsan has founded the Telecommunication Networks Group at the Electronics Department of the Politecnico di Torino.
 As a leader of this group, he has coordinated many research projects funded by national and international public agencies (CNR, MIUR, European Union, European Space Agency, etc.), and by telecommunications industries (Telecom Italia, Fastweb, Cisco Systems, Narus, etc.).

-Marco Ajmone Marsan is a Research Professor at the IMDEA Networks Institute in Spain since 2008.
+Marco Ajmone Marsan is a part-time Research Professor at the IMDEA Networks Institute in Spain.
 He spent two summer periods at the Computer Science Department of the University of California, Los Angeles, one at the University of Christchurch (New Zealand), funded by the Erskine Foundation.

 He has been a member of the editorial board of the journal ACM/IEEE Transactions on Networking, as well as a member and the chair of the Steering Committee of the same journal.
 He is on the editorial board of the journal Computer Networks of Elsevier, and of several other international journals.
-He was the general chair or technical program chair of many important conferences in his field, and the general chair of INFOCOM 2013.
+He was the general chair or technical program chair of many important conferences in his field, and the general chair of INFOCOM 2013 and ICC 2023.

 He has participated in PhD committees in several universities worldwide.

 Marco Ajmone Marsan is a Fellow of IEEE, as well as a member of the Academia Europaea and of the Turin Academy of Sciences.
 He has received the Bonavera prize from the Accademia delle Scienze, Torino in 1980, the best paper award at the 1982 International Conference on Distributed Computing Systems, Fort Lauderdale, USA, the best paper award at the 23rd International Teletraffic Congress (ITC 23) in 2011, the best student paper award at the 29th International Teletraffic Congress (ITC 29) in 2017, the 1982 Informatics Award from Sperry and CILEA.
 He has received a “Honoris Causa” Doctoral Degree in Telecommunication Networks from the Budapest University of Technology and Economics in March 2002.
 He was named “Commendatore” of the “Ordine al Merito della Repubblica Italiana” by the President of Italy in January 2006.

 Administration and evaluation experiences